gregwebs/hamlet.js/README.md

 <div class="foo"><span id="bar" data-attr="f">baz </span></div>
 ```

-The library does not try to pretty print the resulting html, although it wouldn't be hard to do.
+The library currently does not try to pretty print the resulting html, although it wouldn't be hard to do.
 Note the mustache style interpolation `{{var}}`.
 I have never had the opportunity to use mustache templates - this was simply easier to implement than some alternatives.
 You can put any javascript you would like in the interpolation.

 ## Overview

 It is just HTML!
 But redundancies are taken away

 * quoting attributes is not required unless they have spaces
 * Indentation is used to automatically close tags.